 - Granting a limited number of licenses to private retailers to minimize the illicit market.

-The Saskatchewan Liquor and Gaming Authority (SLGA) announced it will issue around 60 cannabis retail permits to private operators in as many as 40 Saskatchewan municipalities and First Nation communities.
+The Saskatchewan Liquor and Gaming Authority (SLGA) announced it will issue 51 cannabis retail permits to private operators in as many as 32 Saskatchewan municipalities and First Nation communities.

-The initial allocation of retail store permits will be in municipalities and First Nations with populations of at least 2,500, with larger communities being allocated additional permits.
+The initial allocation of retail store permits are in municipalities and First Nations with populations of at least 2,500, with larger communities being allocated additional permits.

 Cannabis retailers must operate a storefront and may also sell product online.
 Cannabis retail stores must be standalone, selling only cannabis, cannabis accessories and ancillary items.

-A two-phase selection process will be used to determine the retail operators in each community.
-The process will involve screening for demonstrated financial capacity and the ability to track and report inventory movement through the supply chain.
-Phase 2 will be a random selection (lottery) of qualified applicants for each opportunity.
+A two-phase selection process was used to determine the retail operators in each community.
+The process involved screening for demonstrated financial capacity and the ability to track and report inventory movement through the supply chain.
+Phase 2 was a random selection (lottery) of qualified applicants for each opportunity.

 Both wholesaling and retailing of cannabis will be conducted by the private sector and regulated by SLGA.
 Cannabis retailers will be required to establish a standalone storefront operation, with the option to operate an online store.